-If the client identifies a potential housing solution, diversion follow-up activities may include: reaching out to family members along with clients to reestablish communication; mediation and/or dispute resolution with previous landlords, family, or friends; making connections to existing County programs and/or community-based resources for which the client may be eligible; collaborating with other programs currently serving the client, such as Behavioral Health and Recovery Services (BHRS) programs, homeless outreach services, and other services; and assisting client with connecting with other housing and self-sufficiency programs/services for which he/she may be eligible.
+If the client identifies a potential housing solution, Diversion follow-up activities may include: reaching out to family members along with clients to reestablish communication; mediation and/or dispute resolution with previous landlords, family or friends; making connections to existing County programs and/or community-based resources for which the client may be eligible; collaborating with other programs currently serving the client, such as Behavioral Health and Recovery Services (BHRS) programs, homeless outreach and other services; and assisting the client with connecting with other housing and self-sufficiency programs/services for which he/she may be eligible.

 Diversion may also include limited financial assistance if the financial assistance can address the barriers to maintaining or securing a housing option.
-Financial assistance may include: short-term assistance with food or other items that would be required to facilitate access to a potential housing resource (i.e., a relative with whom the client can live, but the relative's apartment needs modifications such as shower grab bars in order for the client to live there); landlord fees, including credit check payment assistance, application fees, holding fees, and other administrative fees; time-limited rental assistance; security deposit; utility bill payment assistance, including utility deposits or arrears; work or education-related materials; and other items/costs that assist a household with returning to a housed situation.
-Contractor will develop policies and procedures for utilizing flexible funding for Shelter Diversion.
+Financial assistance may include: short-term assistance with food or other items that would be required to facilitate access to a potential housing resource (i.e., a relative with whom the client can live, but the relative's apartment needs modifications such as shower grab bars in order for the client to live there); landlord fees such as: credit check payment assistance, application fees, holding fees, and other administrative fees; time-limited rental assistance; security deposit; utility bill payment assistance, including utility deposits or arrears; work or education-related materials; and other items/costs that assist a household with returning to a housed situation.

 Assessment and Shelter Placement - Contractor will complete a standardized assessment in HMIS with all households who have received Diversion and who cannot identify an alternative housing resolution.
-Contractor will place households into available emergency shelter/ interim housing based on the results of the assessment and based on program eligibility criteria.
+Contractor will place households into available emergency shelter/ interim housing based on the results of the assessment and program eligibility criteria, availability, and shelter placement policies issued by HSA.
 If there are insufficient shelter beds to meet the current need, the contractor will maintain and manage waiting lists for shelter placement.
-The contractor will also coordinate with shelter providers to conduct referrals to shelter beds (confirming which clients are being referred to which shelter, ensuring ongoing communication and coordination with all shelter providers) to ensure the information on bed availability is updated daily to facilitate the shelter placement process.
+The contractor will also coordinate with shelter providers to conduct referrals to shelter beds (confirming which clients are being referred to which shelter, communicating with the clients and the shelter, ensuring ongoing communication and coordination with all shelter providers, collaborating with shelters and other partners to modify communication processes to maximize outcomes) and will ensure the information on bed availability is updated daily to facilitate the shelter placement process.

 Coordination with HSA Matching and Referral - HSA staff are responsible for managing the centralized priority list for housing assistance and making referrals into available housing assistance programs that participate in CES.
-Contractor will coordinate with HSA on any questions or issues that arise relating to the assessment process and Contractor will ensure staff provide clients with accurate information about what they can expect regarding a housing referral.
+Contractor will coordinate with HSA on any questions or issues that arise relating to the assessment process and Contractor will ensure staff provide clients with accurate information about what they can expect regarding housing program availability and housing program referrals.